-View of responsible officials and

-- corrective actions: We agree with this finding.
-Due to the small size of the District, it is not cost effective for the District to properly address this material control deficiency at this time. - Indication of repeat finding: This is a repeat finding.
+View of responsible We agree with this finding.
+Due to the small size of the District, it is officials and not cost effective for the District to properly address this material corrective actions: control deficiency at this time.
+Indication of repeat finding: This is a repeat finding.